rootdraws/district0x-Grant-Farms/README.md

 [These are the LP Rewards distributed weekly, based on the size of the Garden Plot.]

 The Community Challenges are Executed.
-A Substancial amount of profits are channeled into the Grant Farm, and the Community Gardener gets to take a small harvest as well.
+A Substantial amount of profits are channelled into the Grant Farm, and the Community Gardener gets to take a small harvest as well.
 * [Ex: 30% Profits to Artist.
 70% profits go back into that Gardener's $BAEPAY Community Garden Plot.]

 Then, It's onto the next challenge - Either for $BAEPAY, or for another project that the Gardener is passionate about -- and all the while, each plot that the Gardener maintains continues to grow, as long as the Liquidity Provider Reward Agreements are honored, or until they expire.